-The publication was presented as part of the report of the Rinat Akhmetov Humanitarian Center, which was attended by representatives of the UN and other international missions, embassies and charities.
+The publication was presented at the reporting event of the Rinat Akhmetov Humanitarian Center, which was attended by representatives of the United Nations and other international missions, embassies, and charities.

-"Donbas and Civilians" is a chronicle of the terrible events that are taking place today in the center of Europe.
-These events gradually disappear from the information space.
+Donbass and Civilians is a chronicle of dreadful events that unfold in the middle of Europe.
+These events are gradually pushed out of the media landscape.

 "Today very few people really know how people live in the conflict zone.
 There is no less suffering in the world, but many get used to terrible things.
 Those living in the conflict zone have got used to shooting.
 Those who live far away from that place have got used to the idea that there is always something going on in Donbass, but life continues.
 This is really scary, because if we accept a war as something normal, there is a big chance that our children and grandchildren will inherit it from us", says Natalia Yemchenko, a member of the Rinat Akhmetov Foundation Supervisory Board, SCM Director of Public Relations and Communications.
 “The Rinat Akhmetov Foundation has been fighting the indifference of society for three and a half years.
 It has been helping people with accommodation, food, and medical assistance.
 We continue our fight in the media landscape, the fight against the indifference of society".

 The guests of the event could not remain indifferent.
 Many adults could not hold back their tears when they heard what had happened to our small heroes.
 Children were happy to give autographs.
 The presents from the Foundation included the certificates, which children could use to go to one of the best national health recreation centres for rehabilitation.